 The process of preparing a site for sale can take some time.
 Rushing through it only increases the chances of messing up.
 Collecting data for your site is an essential part of this preparation process.
 At the minimum, you need to have collected a reasonable length traffic history and proof of earnings.

 If you don’t have those, the first thing you need to do is install Google Analytics.
 This app measures web traffic for your site and records trends.
 When it comes to selling your website, it is imperative that you can show potential buyers upward (or at least flat) growth patterns and traffic bumps.
 Meeting measurable metric goals is a huge aspect of pricing your site.
-If you have Google Analytics installed, but you don’t have at least 6 months of data recorded, try to wait a few months before trying to sell.
+If you have Google Analytics installed, but you don’t have at least 6 months of data recorded, it’s best to wait a few months before trying to sell.
 Buyers consider too little traffic history a red flag.

 In addition to traffic, you need to be able to show historical earnings.
 The length of time you need will vary based on what kind of business you have and how you make money, but it should be at least 3 months.
 Buyers will look for tangible proof of earnings, so make sure to download monthly profit reports from your providers.
 AdSense, Ezoic records, PayPal reports, and Stripe reports are generally sufficient, although in some cases you may need to provide bank statements.
 Having your records ready beforehand shows brokers and potential buyers that you’re serious about selling your site and know what you’re doing.